 Chromosome position on x-axis, by color (blue to red, white in the middle).
 Genes in boxplot(?) colored according to the chromosome position – could tell me if there are any regional compensation effects

-Multiple factorial statistics?
+Multifactorial statistics?

 Can probably ask a lot of questions with this data